tnaduc/Collaborative_filtering/README.md

 # Data

 We use movielens [datasets](http://files.grouplens.org/datasets/movielens/ml-20m.zip).
-In particular, we will a small [100000 dataset ](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip) for quick protyping and experimenting.
+In particular, we will use a small [100000 dataset ](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip) for quick protyping and experimenting.

 # Tools